To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 Why this CV works

-- Therefore, to ensure a smooth process for your application, don’t omit any skills that you feel are relevant to the job—either in your CV or by letting an AI cover letter generator have a go at your application.
+- You may try, but a data quality analyst resume without a solid backing of tools and software competencies will be shunned by recruiters.
+Therefore, to have a soft landing for your application, don’t spare any skills that you feel are relevant to the job—either in your resume or letting an AI cover letter generator have a go at your application.

 Why this CV works